mapeditor/tiled/docs/manual/terrain.rst

 your own project.
 A few things to keep in mind:

 - For one terrain to interact with another, they need to be part of the same *Terrain Set*.
 This also means all tiles need to be part of the same tileset.
-  This usually means you may have to merge some tilesets into one image.
+If you have tiles in different tilesets that you want to transition to one another, you will need to merge the tilesets into one.

-- Since defining the terrain information can be somewhat laboursome, you'll want to avoid using embedded tilesets so that terrain information can be shared among several maps.
+- Since defining the terrain information can be somewhat laborious, you'll want to avoid using embedded tilesets so that terrain information can be shared among several maps.